 Solar energy is generated by using particles of light (photons) as separate sunlight particles or in wave-mode.
 Solar photovoltaic (PV) cells convert the energy inside the particle directly into electricity.

 Solar thermal technologies on the other hand use the wave-like nature of sunlight to create heat.
 Concentrated solar thermal (CST) power systems focus sunlight on a single point.
 The heat energy captured can be stored in water, air, or molten salts and then converted to electricity as required.

-By 2038, the Australian Energy Market Operator has projected total installed capacity of PV systems in NSW:
+By 2038, the Australian Energy Market Operator has projected that the total installed capacity of PV systems in NSW will be:

 - 6,070 MW for residential (less than 10 kW capacity)